Theophilus005/CyberSecurityDemo/home.md

 ![gdbImage](images/gdbpic.png)

 This allowed me to identify where the return address was located in relation to the buffer.
 From this, I calculated how many bytes I needed to overflow the buffer and reach the return address.
 This offset was found to be 76 bytes in my case.
-I used 76 bytes in total because the buffer was 64 bytes, plus 4 bytes for the saved base pointer (EBP), and 4 bytes to overwrite the return address, with an extra 4 bytes as padding to ensure proper alignment—making it a total of 76 bytes.
+I used 76 bytes in total because the buffer was 64 bytes, plus 4 bytes for the saved base pointer (EBP), and 4 bytes to overwrite the return address, with an extra 4 bytes as padding to ensure proper alignment, making it a total of 76 bytes.

 The goal was to overwrite the return address with the address pointing to the start of my shellcode in the stack.
 I approximated this address based on the output of info registers esp, often slightly increasing it to point just past the NOP sled and into the shellcode.